Wireless Internet on Campus

 Mac/iOS: Select the eduroam network and authenticate with your full email address and password.
 Accept the certificate from “Umass Boston eduroam Server."

 Windows: Follow the instructions for UMB-Student Secure or UMB-Staff-Fac (see above), but substitute the name “eduroam” (all lowercase) for the name of the network (SSID).
 Authenticate with your full UMB email address and password.
+You can also use our eduroam auto-configurator for Windows -- just unzip and double click the bat file.

 Visitor/Guest Wireless Connections